 If you want a bit of a fuller, richer sound for your guitar then a chorus pedal could well be what you need.
-In its crudest terms it simulates the sound of more than one guitar playing at once.
+In its crudest terms it simulates the sound of more than one guitar playing at once and is one of the most popular guitar effects.

 What is a chorus pedal and how does it work?